UzL-ITS/pethmr.github.io/about.md

 6.1 and fully tests and represents the developed technologies at the end of WP 6.3.

-AP Lead: This work package is led by NetUSE AG.
+WP Lead: This work package is led by NetUSE AG.

 Result: Evaluation results and their publication; demonstrator.